Home

 Most of these meetings are available by Zoom so that you can attend from your own home.
 Remember that you cannot say anything at the meeting.
 You are literally there JUST to observe and report to LWV Klamath.
 Be sure to complete the Observer Corps form so that we can follow up on anything you suggest.

-Our first action item was THIS letter we recently sent to the Klamath County Schools Board.
+Our first action item was THIS letter we sent to the Klamath County Schools Board IN 2023.

 Our observations work like this: